Satellite photos show aftermath of Abu Dhabi oil site attack

 “The tampering of the region’s security by terrorist militias is too weak to affect the stability and safety in which we live,” he said.

 Yemen’s Iranian-backed Houthi rebels claimed they were behind an attack targeting “sensitive Emirati facilities.”
 In a press conference late Monday, military spokesman Yehia Sarea said, without offering evidence, that the Houthis targeted the airports of Abu Dhabi and Dubai, as well as an oil refinery and other sites in the UAE with ballistic missiles and explosive-laden drones.
+Dubai’s airport had normal operations Monday.

+At dawn on Tuesday, the Saudi-led coalition fighting in Yemen announced it had started a bombing campaign targeting Houthi sites in the capital of Sanaa.

+Overnight videos released by the Houthis showed damage, with the rebels saying the strike killed at least 12 people.
+An international aid worker in Sanaa said there were civilians among the dead.
+He said the airstrike hit a house for a senior military official who was killed along with his wife and son.
+The worker spoke on condition of anonymity for fear of reprisals.

 Although the UAE has largely withdrawn its own forces from Yemen, it is still actively engaged in the conflict and supports Yemeni militias fighting the Houthis.